Bob Bolitho

-Robert "Bob" Bolitho (born July 20, 1952, in Victoria, British Columbia, Canada) is a former Canadian national team, North American Soccer League and Canadian Soccer League player.
-He is of Cornish descent.
+Robert Bolitho (born July 20, 1952) is a Canadian former soccer player who played for the Canadian national team and in the North American Soccer League and Canadian Soccer League.

 Club career

 Bolitho played as a teenager of Pacific Coast Soccer League side Victoria O'Keefe S.C. before joining the soccer team of the London Boxing Club in Victoria, for whom he won a Canadian Club Championship national title in 1975.
 The following summer Bolitho joined the Vancouver Whitecaps and remained with the club until 1980.
 He was a member of their Soccer Bowl winning team in 1979, playing at right back in the Soccer Bowl win over the Tampa Bay Rowdies.
 He went on loan to the Los Angeles Aztecs during the 1979–1980 NASL indoor season.
 In 1980, Bolitho began the season with the Whitecaps before being traded to the Tulsa Roughnecks with whom he played the rest of the 1980 outdoor as well as the 1980–1981 NASL indoor season.
 In 1981, he moved to the Fort Lauderdale Strikers.
 In 1984, the Strikers moved to Minnesota where they became the Minnesota Strikers.
 He began as a starter that season, but soon moved to the substitutes bench before being traded to the Tampa Bay Rowdies.
 Bolitho then played one season for Victoria Vistas in the CSL in 1989.